hsuonsivu/hsupublic/3d-models/README.md

 warping and using wide brim is not practical.

 ring makes a cylinder with inside cut out, given diameter, wall thickness and height.

+cone makes a hollow cone or cylinder, such as one made with cylinder with d1 and d2 parameters.
+The cone is open at bottom.

+tubeclip makes a round barrel shape for making clips for various boxes other other attachments.
+Essentially two spheres hulled together.

 spring makes a spring, with flat ends and mid plate.
 Mid plate splits the spring direction to avoid spring creating torsion when